 Traveling by train remains one of the most enjoyable ways to explore Italy.
 The country’s extensive rail network allows you to reach almost every town, village and city coast to coast.

 You’re going to Italy, but you don’t know how to speak Italian.
 It might help to have some basic Italian phrases in your pocket to help make your trip run more smoothly.
-It goes a long way as a traveller to show that you’re at least making an effort in the local language.
+It goes a long way as a traveler to show that you’re at least making an effort in the local language.

 There’s a good chance that you’re familiar with the Italian word gelato.
 You’ve probably even tasted it.
 What is gelato though?
 What makes gelato different from ice cream and other frozen treats you enjoy at home?